JM89/personalfinancemanager/README.md

 ## General Architecture & Technologies

-This project is made of 4 solutions:
+This project was originally made of 4 solutions:

 * **PFM.Api**: ASP.NET Core 2.0 API, intented to run as a self-hosted API (Windows Service).
 * **PFM.Website**: ASP.NET MVC Website, which would run on IIS